“Your Google Adsense account has been disabled or temporarily banned”.

 Clicksor is ad advertising network that allows you to serve text, contextual and popup ads.
 With more than 150,000 pages working on Clicksor, it’s became quite a good alternative to Google Adsense.
 They share up to 60% of the revenue depending on the ad (popup ads usually generate more) and they can pay you via check or Paypal with a minimum of $50.
 Sign up in 2 minutes with Clicksor here.

 Adversal is a great alternative of Adsense and works as great as Chitika.
 They have good banners and the CTR and revenue adapts to get the best results for your website.
 I’ve seen the Ads on Adversal have a good CTR and they have good image ads too.
 This is probably the Ad network which seems to work better for those looking for a replacement of Google Adsense.
-It works decently with other languages too, which Chitika doesn’t.
+It works decently with other languages too (Chitika doesn’t).
+You account gets approved really fast and they also have Pop under /CPM ads as an option.
+Note: Adversal requires a website with a minimum of 50,000 page views per month, but they have proven to work really well.
+They also pay via paypal.
 Sign up here.
-You account gets approved really fast and they also have Pop under /CPM ads as an option.

 The reason I put Chitika on the number 3 of this list, is because Chitika is very similar to Adsense. they allow you to customize your ads, and it only serves contextual ads.
 One good thing is that you can use it along with Adsense and there are no problems at all.
 Chitika pays via Paypal ($10 USD minimum, which is good for starters) or via check ($50 minimum).
 If I were to recommend an ads service as an alternative to Adsense, Chitika would be my first choice, hands down.
+Chitika can pay you via paypal if you need.
 Sign up here and get your account approved fast and easily!

 1. Affiliate Marketing